7 Steps To Starting Your Own Staffing Agency

 Once you decide on the type of company you are, you should choose a business name and get all the licenses and permits necessary.
 Then you should open a bank account for your business as well.

-Step 4: Insurance Will Keep You Safe
+Step 5: Get Insurance to Keep Your Employees Safe

 If you bought a car, you’d get it insured.
 If you bought a house, you’d get it insured.
 If you start a business… There is no difference.
 Businesses are at risk for legal action and with the amount of capital they require, you probably can’t afford for them to completely fail.

-Keep track of the common types of insurance all businesses start with.
+Keep track of the common types of insurance policies all businesses start with.
 Some of the things you should have covered include business owners, workers’ comp, property, employee theft and crime, key employees, general liability, and much more.

 Many business insurance providers have umbrella policies and packages you can buy so that you won’t have to keep track of individual policies.
 Packaging all your coverage together will also make it more affordable.